How Does LendingTree Get Paid?

 Save up for a larger down payment

 Making a bigger down payment can help you qualify for an affordable loan.
-It allows you to borrow less money, reduces your monthly payments and saves you money on interest.
+That’s because you can borrow less money, reduce your monthly payments and save money on interest payments.
 To do this, you may need to borrow from family or friends to put more money down or take some time to save extra cash.

 Choose a cheaper car

-A discount from the lender or car dealer could be the key to making your loan affordable and getting approved.
-Check with your local credit union or current bank to see if they have discounted car loans for students, discounts for having good grades or if you can get a rate reduction by setting up automatic payments on the loan.
+Scoring a discount or rebate from the lender or car dealer could be the key to making your loan affordable and getting approved.
+Check with your local credit union or current bank to see if they have discounted car loans for students, discounts for having good grades, or if you can get a rate reduction by setting up automatic payments on the loan.

 Some car manufacturers also offer discounts for students or first-time car buyers, but they tend to vary by location, so take the time to do your research and see what’s available.